AWS Services Overview – Whitepaper – Certification

 4. AWS Lightsail

-10. What AWS service can be used for track API event calls for security analysis, resource change tracking?
+10. What AWS service can be used to track API event calls for security analysis and resource change tracking?

 1. AWS CloudWatch